noam87/DOTfiles/README.md

 ###Homebrew

 I am using [Homebrew](http://mxcl.github.com/homebrew/), "The missing package manager for OS X".
 It's awesome.
 My current packages include:

-* `ack` 	-->	Kinda like grep.
+* `ack` 	:   Kinda like grep.
+* `doxygen` :   Turns code into documentation you can browse through.
-* `lynx`	-->	A text web browser for your terminal.
+* `lynx`	:   A text web browser for your terminal.
 Because... who knows.
 The zombie apocalypse and all you have is a Commodore.
-* `macvim`	-->	A GUI Vim editor for OS X.
+* `macvim`	:   A GUI Vim editor for OS X.
+* `tmux`    :   Indispensable for a terminal-only environment.
+Create multiple terminal sessions inside a single terminal window or remote session.

 ###KeyRemap4MacBook